odow/StochDualDynamicProgram.jl/README.md

 ## Usage
 See the `/examples` folder for example usage.
 But briefly:

+# This is now all out of date... just look at the examples

 ### `SDDPModel`

 This function creates a new SDDP model object. `SDDPModel()` takes the following keyword arguments: